Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 - Anyone in the home has dust mite allergies or asthma

-- You live in a humid climate (coastal Australia)
+- You live in a humid coastal climate

 - Pets sleep on or near the bed